Babyaimy/BEMM466_sentiment_analysis_Chonchaya/README.md

 Title : Sentiment Analysis of guest reviews for apartment-type Airbnb accommodation in London <br />
 Submitted by : Chonchaya Yuthanarong (Student ID: 730068096) <br />
 This project is the part of BEMM466 Business Project modules at University of Exeter 2023/2024
+## Objective of the project

+This research analyzes guest reviews of Airbnb apartment accommodations in London from 2010 to 2024, focusing on how events like socio-political changes and the pandemic impacted consumer sentiments.
+Using sentiment analysis and machine learning models, the study identifies key factors influencing guest satisfaction, such as cleanliness and location, and uncovers shifts in consumer behavior during socio-political disruptions.
+Additionally, machine learning algorithms were used to predict and forecast sentiment trends, comparing different models to identify the most effective approach.
+The findings offer actionable insights for Airbnb hosts and policymakers to enhance service quality, implement dynamic pricing, and ensure sustainable market growth in a rapidly evolving environment.

 ## File Description
 There are total 9 jupyter files, 1 folder (contains data preprocessing python file)